pantheon-systems/documentation/source/content/resetting-passwords.md

 ### Option C: Reset your password directly in the database (advanced)

 If an application issue is preventing a password reset via Terminus, you may need to do a password reset or add a new user account directly in the MySQL database.
-Please see documentation on [drupal.org](https://www.drupal.org/node/44164) and [Accessing MySQL Databases](/mysql-access) for more information.
+See the documentation on [drupal.org](https://www.drupal.org/node/44164) and [Accessing MySQL Databases](/mysql-access) for more information.

 ## WordPress Site User Login

 ### Option A: Password reset

-If your site is powered by WordPress you have two options.
-The first is to request a password reset from the log in form and the second is to update via the [Terminus CLI](/terminus).

 1. From the main login form, click **Lost Your Password?**.